Transum Maths Topics

 Probability

-We believe that even adults can in many cases have a poor intuition regarding the effects of probability.
-These activities are designed to help students calculate but also get a 'feeling' for the principles of probability.
+We believe that even adults can, in many cases, have a poor intuition regarding the effects of probability.
+These activities are designed to help pupils calculate but also get a 'feel' for the principles of probability.

 Problem Solving